 About writing the book, Ken Wilson-Max said: ‘Having grown up in a large, culturally blended family meant it was not difficult to create empathy-based stories, where those reading could imagine for a moment what it feels like to be those they read about.
 When I was approached to become the Writer in Residence at the George Padmore Institute it felt like a significant career milestone would finally be crossed.
 Working with the GPI team has been a very rich and rewarding experience.
 My hope for the books is to show people that we are more similar than different and equally entitled to history, culture, pride and dignity.
 These stories are accessible to all children and encourage them to step into another experience of the world.’

-This wonderful children’s book for 5- to 8-year-olds is available to purchase for only £5.50.
-AND for the next month only, post and packaging are free.
+This wonderful children’s book for 5- to 8-year-olds is available to purchase for only £5.50 plus postage and packaging.

-If you are a UK library and would like one free copy, please email with your details to firstname.lastname@example.org
+If you are a UK library and would like one free copy for the cost of post and packaging (£2.50), please email with your details to email@example.com

 Born in Zimbabwe, Ken Wilson-Max lives in north London.
 He has written and illustrated over 50 books for children, including the global hit Astro Girl, about a young black girl dreaming of space travel.
 He releases work from other creators through Alanna Max, his publishing company, and since 2014 has been publishing the Chicken Newspaper for children all over the world.
 He is the George Padmore Institute’s 2020-21 writer-in-residence.